 A 'marketing authorisation' is the approval given to supply a therapeutic good in Australia and involves entry on the Australian Register of Therapeutic Goods (ARTG).

 The marketing authorisation includes the details of the product in the Australian Register of Therapeutic Goods (ARTG), as well as all other matters in relation to product registration, listing or inclusion agreed in writing between TGA and the sponsor, and any other requirements imposed by a relevant Delegate of the Secretary upon ARTG entry.

 Examples of regulatory requirements include, but are not limited to:

 - special storage and transportation conditions

 - batch release testing requirements

-- manufacturers are responsible for ensuring their PQSs are designed and operated to ensure all relevant requirements of the marketing authorisation are observed during the manufacture of therapeutic goods
+The manufacturer is responsible for ensuring their PQS is designed and operated to ensure all relevant requirements of the marketing authorisation are observed during the manufacture of medicines.

 The holder of the marketing authorisation is the product sponsor.

 Manufacturing changes that affect the product's listed or registered details are termed 'regulated changes' and require an application to vary the marketing authorisation.
 Please refer to Australian Regulatory Guidelines for Sunscreens.